uliska/scheme-book/scheme/expressions.md

 the right perspective to understand the matter.
 It is not just an example of a somewhat unusual syntax but rather the core of how Scheme works.

-The expression we typed at the prompt is in fact a *list*, Scheme's most basic and fundamental form of data.
+What we just typed in is not a “command” or “statement” but an *expression*, an expression whose value after evaluation is `29`.
+Formally the expression we typed at the prompt is a *list*, Scheme's most basic and fundamental form of data.
 A list in Scheme is an arbitrary number of elements, grouped by parens.
-The current list has three elements: a `+` sign and two integer numbers, 12 and 17.
-Whenever Scheme sees such a list it considers the first element a *procedure name* and tries to call that procedure.
+The current list has three elements: a `+` sign and two integer numbers, 12 and
+17. Whenever Scheme sees such a list it considers the first element a *procedure name* and tries to call that procedure.
 The remaining elements of the list are passed to the procedure, or - in Scheme-speak - the procedure is *applied* to the remaining elements.
 So in our example we apply the procedure `+` to the values `12` and `17`, which evaluates to `29`.
+Therefore the whole expression evaluates to `29` - and from the perspective of the program the whole thing *is* `29`.

 This is the nucleus of how Scheme works and from which the whole language is built.
 In fact it's the core of the whole Lisp family of languages, “Lisp”